 Free and open source PHP ETLs

 PHP ETL from GitHub contributor Leonardo Marquine is a well-documented PHP library that performs ETL on the command line.
 It can pull data from your source files, perform transformations and store the output in tabular databases.
 For both source data and the data warehouse, PHP ETL supports MySQL, PostgreSQL, SQL Server and SQLite.
 Data types it extracts are CSV, JSON, and XML.
 And PHP ETL also has extractors for iterable items, SQL queries, and database tables.
 Its transformations are limited to encoding and decoding JSON, renaming and trimming columns, deleting duplicate rows and converting text case.

 PHP ETL is a good choice when command-line work is convenient for you, and you don’t need the more robust functionality of some other open source ETLs.
 Instructions for using it are available on GitHub.
 But PHP ETL probably isn’t a good choice for beginners because of the work you’ll need to do for set up and use.

-The Move to Islandora Kit (MIK) is a PHP ETL that was designed to prepare data for upload to Islandora.
-There’s strong documentation and support for this open source ETL, including a wiki and a site where you can log issues.
+The Move to Islandora Kit (MIK) is a purpose-built PHP ETL tool that was designed to prepare data for upload to Islandora.
+There’s strong documentation and support for this open source ETL tool, including a wiki and a site where you can log issues.
 But MIK’s use is limited to its design purpose.